 If you have trouble getting ringing to work, see the "Troubleshooting" section entitled "No Ringing".

 3.4 - CPC Test

-Calling Party Control ("CPC"), sometimes referred to as "Disconnect Supervision", is a feature that frees up the line when someone on Hold hangs up.
+Calling Party Control, or "CPC", is a feature that helps free up a line on Hold when the person at the other end of the call hangs up.